simon-ament/Study/content/🚑 Software-Technik/06_management_operations.md

 ## Categories
 1. **Technical risk:** scope definition, requirements, estimates, assumptions, technical process, technology, technical interfaces, etc.
 2. **Management risks:** poor allocation of time and resources, funding, lack of prioritization of projects, inadequate quality of the project plan, poor use of project management disciplines (e.g. communication), etc.
-3. **Commercial risks:** contractual terms and conditions, internal procurement, suppliers, vendors, subcontracts, client/customer stability, partnership/join-ventures, etc.
+3. **Commercial risks:** contractual terms and conditions, internal procurement, suppliers, vendors, subcontracts, client/customer stability, partnership / join-ventures, etc.
-4. **External risks:** legislation, exchange rates, sites/facilities, environmental/weather, competition, regulatory, etc.
+4. **External risks:** legislation, exchange rates, sites / facilities, environmental / weather, competition, regulatory, etc.

 ## Qualification

 ![[Screenshot from 2025-08-06 10-50-28.png]]

-- organization’s **thresholds** for low, moderate, or high risks are used to categorize the risks
+Organization’s **thresholds** for low, moderate, or high risks are used to categorize the risks

 **Additional Parameter:**
-- **Urgency:** the period of time within which a response to risk is to be implemented
+- **Urgency:** the period of time within which a response to the risk is to be implemented
-- **Promixity:** the period of time before the risk might have an impact on one or more objectives
+- **Proximity:** the period of time before the risk might have an impact on one or more objectives
 - **Dormancy:** the period of time that may elapse after a risk has occurred before its impact is discovered
 - **Manageability:** the ease with which the risk owner can manage the occurrence or impact of risk
 - **Controllability:** the degree with which the risk owner is able to control the risk’s outcome
 - **Detectability:** the ease of which the results of the risk occurring (or about to occur) can be detected and recognized
-- **Connectivity:** the extent to which the risk to have a positive or negative effect on the organization’s strategic goals
+- **Connectivity:** the extent to which the risk might have a positive or negative effect on the organization’s strategic goals
 - **Propinquity:** the degree to which a risk is perceived to matter by one or more stakeholders

 Each of these parameters can be combined in charts to be analyzed in 2 or more dimensions: